 Context:

-The Scientific Committee (SC) and its standing subsidiary bodies established 14 informal Small Working Groups (SWG) to intersessionally address specific tasks identified in the SC Work Plan and the List of Projects.
-Most of these SWGs work through correspondence however some of them hold meetings.
-NPFC regulations are silent about rules and procedures for informal meetings.
+The Scientific Committee (SC) and its standing subsidiary bodies currently have 8 informal Small Working Groups (SWG) to intersessionally address specific tasks identified in the SC Work Plan and the List of Projects.
+All these SWGs hold periodic virtual meetings.
+NPFC regulations are silent about rules and procedures for such informal meetings.
 This document lays out the guidelines for SC’s SWGs.
-It is a living document and will be revised, when necessary, by SWGs or other SC subsidiary bodies.
+It is a living document and will be revised, when necessary, by SWGs or their parent SSC/TWG and SC.

 Purpose: